 The incentive is paid in May of the fourth year, provided that the recipient is still employed.
-With reference to recipients confirmed in a subsequent long-term incentive plan, in order to limit the risk of them leaving their positions post-disbursement, disbursement is defined in May of the second year (for the 2019-2021 three-year period, disbursement took place in July 2020) in the form of an advance (repaid in the event of termination) of the theoretical amount accrued for the first year of the three-year period (advance payment for the first year amounting to one third of the total three-year bonus).
+With reference to recipients confirmed in a subsequent long-term incentive plan, in order to limit the risk of them leaving their positions post-disbursement, disbursement is defined in May of the second year in the form of an advance (repaid in the event of termination) of the theoretical amount accrued for the first year of the three-year period (advance payment for the first year amounting to one third of the total three-year bonus).

-The payout of the remaining portion (equal to two-thirds of the bonus) is instead scheduled for the month of May of the fourth year.
+The pay-out of the remaining portion (equal to two-thirds of the bonus) is instead scheduled for the month of May of the fourth year.
 If at the end of the period (at the end of the three-year period) the performance achieved merits a variable remuneration lower than the amount already paid as an advance, the differential will be deducted from the remuneration for the current year (fourth year).